 Enthronement of the Sacred Heart

-recognition of the kingship of Christ over their family and home
+formal recognition of the kingship of Christ over their family and home

 and the official, ceremonial beginning of a family's commitment to live

 out the effects of their recognition of Christ's Kingship.
 During the

 Enthronement Center and ask them for a Certificate to sign for the

 Enthronement (ask for an "Enthronement Kit").
 The set of prayers they

 may send will be the revised version of the ceremony; I recommend

 following the outline of the ceremony below.
-To download it in Microsoft Word .doc
+You may download this in